 This is part two in a three-part series about being an autistic graduate student.
-In the first post, Anna Kraemer, AKA Autistic Science Lady, considers the graduate school transition process.
-Here, she explores the toll her undiagnosed autism and a occurring condition took on her well-being and academic outcomes.
-She also candidly shares some of the differences between support in an undergrad program and the changes that come with beginning a graduate program.
-Finally, she talks about some of the most important things to find or establish once you begin a graduate program.
+In the first post, Ira Kraemer, AKA Autistic Science Person, considers the graduate school transition process.
+Here, they explore the toll their undiagnosed autism and a co-occurring condition took on their well-being and academic outcomes.
+They also candidly share some of the differences between support in an undergrad program and the changes that come with beginning a graduate program.
+Finally, they talk about some of the most important things to find or establish once you begin a graduate program.

-Anna Kraemer is currently a neuroscience PhD candidate and late-diagnosed autistic woman.
-She blogs about her experiences as Autistic Science Lady at www.autisticsciencelady.wordpress.com
+Ira Kraemer is currently a neuroscience PhD candidate and late-diagnosed autistic person.
+They blog about their experiences as Autistic Science Person at autisticscienceperson.com.

 Not Knowing I Was Autistic

 In some ways, I was rather a different person at work than I was at home.
 At work, I subconsciously masked pain from auditory sensory bombardment (not from people, from machines), I tried to be helpful with everything, and I remembered important things and made sure I got details right.
 At home, I had to turn my brain off.
 I would watch TV and try to get in an hour of some semblance of quiet if I could.
 Honestly, I felt lazy.
 Other people saw me as a hard worker because I would often try to help and stay and work (turns out I have a sleep disorder, so I was constantly absurdly tired, but I didn’t know what “awake” felt like, so it looked like I was energetic all the time!).
 I remember one night at work where I just kept thinking, “I feel like death.”
 In an I-have-no-more-energy, kind of way.
 I never felt like I was doing enough to be a “good” graduate student.